Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 6. Create first tenant based on the `DATABASE_URL` env variable
 7. Create an example script (`multi-tenancy-example.js`)

+> Note: Make sure you are using `DATABASE_URL` in your schema.prisma

 ### `list`

 List all tenants